Beginner's Guide

 Other top WordPress theme marketplaces are Template Sell, Mojo Marketplace, and Template Monster.

-Not only that, but you can purchase the premium themes also from third-party theme developer companies like Elegant Themes, StudioPress.
-For example, Divi is a popular premium theme developed by Elegant Themes.
+Plus, but you can purchase premium themes from third-party theme developer companies like Elegant Themes, StudioPress, etc. For example, Divi is a popular paid theme developed by Elegant Themes.
 Similarly, the Genesis Framework is a popular theme by StudioPress.

 Now, let’s discuss the pros and cons of using a premium theme.